 2. Be Careful Shopping Online, Especially With Online Marketplaces

-Be extra careful when purchasing in-demand products from places like Facebook Marketplace, Craigslist, NextDoor and other marketplaces.
-If you're buying directly from a person and paying in cash, you won't have the same purchase protections you'd get when buying from a retailer or when using a credit card.
+“Practice extra caution or simply avoid shopping on sites like Facebook Marketplace, Craigslist, NextDoor and other online marketplaces.
+If you're buying directly from a person and paying in cash, you won't have the same purchase protections you'd get when buying from a reputable retailer or when using a credit card.

 If you're asked to pay using gift cards, cryptocurrency or a wire transfer, that's a red flag that the entire transaction could be a scam.
-Instead, it may be better to pay with a peer-to-peer payment app that has purchase protections, such as PayPal or Venmo.
-If something about the transaction doesn't feel right to you, the safest approach is simply to walk away.”
+Instead, it may be better to pay with a peer-to-peer payment app that has purchase protections, such as PayPal or Venmo.”

 3. Don't Be Tempted by Deals That Look Too Good to Be True